Entries close on 8 May 2022, but to be eligible for 'every fifth entry free', you must enter by 23 April 2022 (see rules below).

 • allowing viewers of the Awards website to view images on a computer screen, PDA or mobile telephone and store such pages in electronic form on disk or on a PDA or mobile telephone for their personal, non-commercial use only.

-Non-winning entries may be used solely to promote the competition for a period not to exceed 3 years from the close of the competition.
+Non-winning entries may also be used solely to promote the competition for a period not to exceed 3 years from the close of the competition.

 The Organiser wishes to promote the Awards with the winners' images, but we don't want to prevent our winners from benefiting commercially from sales of their own work.
 A small number of entrants may need to be able to license their work exclusively at some point in the future and the Organizer commits to providing a release in such circumstances upon being contacted.